-Talk it Through.
-Give age-appropriate, accurate and honest information about your child’s diagnosis.
-Don’t be afraid to use the word “cancer.”
-While adults often associate fear with the word, children feel secure knowing what their illness is called.
-Answer your child’s questions honestly.
 You can be realistic while remaining hopeful.
 Encourage your child to ask questions throughout their treatment.
 If you do not know the answer to a question, don’t be afraid to say “I don’t know.
 That’s a good question and I will try to find out.”
 Hospital social workers will have examples of appropriate language to use, and may be helpful when explaining details about the cancer.

-Prepare Your Child.
-Explain the treatment plan and how it will affect their life.
-Prepare your child for physical changes he or she may experience during treatment (for instance, hair loss, fatigue, or weight loss).
-This will minimize surprise and provide an opportunity for your child to ask questions and prepare for the changes he or she may face.
+Prepare your child.
+Go over the treatment plan and how it will affect their life.
+Prepare your child for physical changes they may experience during treatment (for instance, hair loss, fatigue or weight loss).
+Make a list of questions they have and bring them to the medical team if you do not have the answers at the time.

-Reassure Your Child.
-Let your child know that he or she will be taken care of by their medical team and that you will continue to support them.
-While your child knows that you love them, during this time they may ask for or need more reassurance since they are feeling vulnerable.
-As always, continue to let your child know that you are there to take care of them and that you and their doctors will be working to help them feel better.
+Reassure your child.
+Let your child know that their medical team will take care of them and you will provide support.
+During this time they may ask for or need more reassurance since they are feeling vulnerable.
+Continue to let your child know that you are there to take care of them and that you and their doctors will be working to help them.

-What to Say.
-Discuss language your child feels comfortable using when responding to questions from peers.
-Your child’s classmates and friends may ask your child questions about his or her illness.
-You can preemptively prepare your child for this by discussing how he or she feels most comfortable responding.
-While some children would rather not discuss their diagnosis with classmates, others may wish to be more open with peers.
-Understanding your child’s specific wishes can help them maintain a sense of control over who knows their story.
+You can prepare your child for this by discussing how they are most comfortable responding.
+While some children would rather not discuss their diagnosis with classmates, others may wish to be more open.
+Respecting your child’s specific wishes can help them maintain a sense of control over who knows their story.

-Encourage Your Child to Express Their Feelings.
-Let them know that all feelings are acceptable and that sharing their feelings can help them feel better.
-Explain that feelings can be expressed in many different ways such as talking, writing in a journal and drawing or by engaging in an active sport such as running or hitting a punching bag.
+Encourage your child to express their feelings.
+Explain that feelings can be expressed in many different ways such as talking, writing in a journal, drawing or sports.
+All feelings are acceptable and understandable.
 Let them know that it’s also okay to say, “I don’t want to talk right now,” and that you’ll still support them.

-Support for You.
-As a parent and caregiver, it can be easy to forget about your own needs.
+Support for you.
+As a caregiver, it can be easy to forget about your own needs.
 Remember that in order to be there for your child, you need to take care of your own physical and emotional needs.
-Find time to practice self-care, even in small ways such as taking a walk around the block, talking with a friend or doing something you enjoy.
+Find time to practice self-care, even in small ways such as taking a walk, talking with a friend or wearing your favorite clothes.
 By caring for yourself, you will also be modeling healthy behavior for your child, and can share in some of those self-care activities together.

 Reach out.
-Help your child identify the adults they feel most comfortable turning to for support.
-These people may include you, your spouse or partner, relatives, friends, clergy, teachers, coaches and members of your health care team.
+Help your child identify the adults who can offer support.
+These people may include your spouse or partner, relatives, friends, clergy, teachers, coaches and members of your child’s health care team.
 You may also want to speak with your hospital social worker about local counseling and support services for children with cancer.
 Talk with your child about ways they want to be supported, and things they find helpful.

-Support Groups.
+Support options.
 Connecting with other children who have cancer can help your child feel less alone with their diagnosis.
 Some organizations have peer-mentoring for children diagnosed with cancer, as well as caregivers caring for a child with cancer.
 Joining a support group for parents who have a child with cancer can help you feel less alone in your journey as well.
 Speak to your hospital social worker about local support groups or call 800-813-HOPE (4673) to speak with a CancerCare oncology social worker about support services available to you.